vowstar/vowstar-overlay/README.md

 I fixed the nvidia-container-toolkit (aka. nvidia-docker2 ) issue under gentoo and got this working.

 Due to historical reasons, the software supported by nvidia's docker has gone through a very messy period.
-About The difference between libnvidia-containernvidia-docker2, nvidia-container-runtime, nvidia-container-toolkit, [here is a good introduction](https://github.com/NVIDIA/nvidia-docker/issues/1268).
+About The difference between libnvidia-container, nvidia-docker2, nvidia-container-runtime, nvidia-container-toolkit, [here is a good introduction](https://github.com/NVIDIA/nvidia-docker/issues/1268).

 Here only introduces how to use the new method in the Docker version after 19.03: